jonathan-warkentine/TRAKS/README.md

   # TRAKS
-  Tool for Rapid AcKcess of SQL: A Simple MySQL Database CLI Built on Node.js
+  (T.ool for R.apid A.cK.cess of S.QL): A Simple MySQL Database CLI Built on Node.js

   &nbsp;